FaceFX/FaceFX-UE5/README.md

 Supported Unreal Engine 5 versions
 ----------------------------------

-The FaceFX UE5 plugin supports UE5 version 5.6.
-It will not work unmodified on earlier versions of UE5.
+The FaceFX UE5 plugin supports UE5 version 5.7.
+It may not work unmodified on earlier versions of UE5.

 Documentation
 -------------